git-for-windows/git-for-windows.github.io/Technical-overview.md

-The process to build installer is made easy via the `Git for Windows SDK`.
-The steps are basically:
+The process to build an instance of the Git for Windows installer is made easier with the `Git for Windows SDK`.
+Basically, the steps are as follows:

 1. Download and install the SDK, which installs the sources for `git`, additional msys and mingw packages, and helpers to build the installer.
 It also provides the `Git for Windows SDK` MSys shell
 2. [optional] Hack in the changes you want and make these changes available to the installer.